-A whole school register of Gifted and Talented pupils is produced once children have been identified.
+A whole school register of the Most Able Pupils is produced once children have been identified.
 Any amendments to the register can be made at any point.
 However, the coordinator must be informed and evidence documented to support the addition or removal of pupils to the register.